Macroscopic and Microscopic Exams

 - Skin scrapings (scabies)

 - To test for scabies, collect the specimen by vigorously scraping affected area with a scalpel blade to remove the top of the papule.
-Place scraped material between two glass slides.
-Tape slides together and place in a cup large enough to hold the slides.
-Add 5-10 drops of sterile saline to the cup to prevent scrapings from drying.
+Place the skin scrapings on a clean, glass microscope slide.
+Cover with a clean slide and use a rubber band to hold the 2 slides together.
+Place in a cup large enough to hold the slides.
 Label the cup with patient information.

 - Urine